-The outer body thickness comes in various thickness ranges such as 3 to 8 mm.
+The outer body thickness cames in various thickness ranges such as 3 to 8 mm.
 The tensile strength can be used to compare the maximum von mises stress, the thickness will be allowed if the maximum von mises stress is below the tensile strength value.
 Applying the force on the outer body obtained from the normal force multiplication by the coefficient of force.
 Collecting data is needed to complete the analysis, knowing the value of the force become the important thing.
 There are several data that are determined such as driver mass (70 kg), passenger mass (70 kg) and electric vehicle mass (450 kg), so the total load is 590 kg.
-The outer body of electric vehicle with the specific amount of force, by assuming someone pushing the electric vehicle with a stuck wheel condition.
+The outer body is not designed to hold electric vehicle from a crash, but it is designed to support the outer body of electric vehicle with the specific amount of force, by assuming someone pushing the electric vehicle with a stuck wheel condition.
 Stuck wheel condition makes the outer body will receive force much larger than the normal rotating wheel.
-The analyse at 3 point on the outer body, which is on the back-side, top- side and side body.
+The analyse at 3 point on the outer body, which is on the back-side, top-side and side body.
 Assuming force received by outer body from those point is the same force as the specified force in the previous sub-chapter.
 Since the design has very complicated shape, software is needed to analyse the design because it will be very difficult to calculate by manually.